Located within a two and a half hour drive from LA lies Joshua Tree, a magical place in the Mojave Desert.

 This is probably the most photographed spot in the park!

-I was so tired from the drive from LA and I still had all my stuff with me, so this was the only sight I went to on my first day.
+My check-in at my Airbnb was 3pm and I arrived very early in the day.
+I still had all my belongings with me, so this was the only sight I went to on my first day.
+I was also tired from the long drive!

 Cholla Cactus Garden

 Just the drive alone was spectacular.
 The cactuses are so beautiful, but dangerous!
-If you go there, make sure to stay on the trail.
+Make sure to stay on the trail.
 The spines are not poisonous, but I read online that they hurt a lot and can cling onto your clothes – especially when it’s windy.
-Despite the warning signs, there were people walking off the trail.
-It’s because of this that there’s a first aid box on the fence, located at the entrance if someone gets seriously hurt.
+Despite the big warning signs, there were people walking off the trail… Because of this, the park rangers have set up a first aid box on the fence, located at the trail entrance if someone gets seriously hurt.

-It’s a magical place, especially during the sunrise and the sunset.
+It’s a magical place, especially during the sunrise and sunset.

 Keys View

 This area has the highest altitude in the park.
 From there, you’re able to see the entire Coachella Valley – from Palm Springs all the way to the Salton Sea.
-The day I went it was very hazy, so I wasn’t able to get a full clear view, but it’s definitely a must-stop if you go to Joshua Tree.
+The day I went there was very hazy, so I wasn’t able to get a full clear view, but it’s definitely a must-stop if you go to Joshua Tree.
+Note: Due to its high altitude, Keys View is very windy!!

 Other sights: